-During the fourth quarter of 2018, we had a loss of \$5.3 million compared to a loss of \$6.7 million in the fourth quarter of 2017.
-The primary drivers for the difference were \$0.9 million lower mineral properties expenses, loss on disposition of investments of \$0.8 million in the fourth quarter of 2017 for which the comparative is nil in the fourth quarter 2018, all offset by \$0.5 million in increased salaries benefits in the fourth quarter 2018.
-We incurred \$3.8 million of mineral property expenses in the fourth quarter of 2018 compared to \$4.7 million of mineral property expenses in the fourth quarter of 2017 as the camp closed earlier in the 2018 program (October 13, 2018) versus the 2017 program (October 31, 2017).
+During the fourth quarter of 2019, we had a loss of \$6.5 million compared to a loss of \$5.3 million in the fourth quarter of 2018.
+The primary drivers for the difference were \$0.7 million higher stock-based compensation, \$0.6 million higher professional fees and \$0.1 million increase in general and administrative expenses, all offset by \$0.2 million in decreased salaries and benefits in the fourth quarter 2019.
+The \$3.8 million of mineral property expenses in the fourth quarter of 2019 is consistent with the fourth quarter of 2018 comparative.
+The variance in these expenses has historically been primarily driven by the timing of the camp shut down which was the middle of October for both years.